About the Garden

 Peter's Shapes in the Landscape, sculpted hedging, a mystery to me when he started, is the crowning glory of the garden.
 But he cannot stop.
 Now he is sculpting the surrounding fields with the help of our friendly digger driver

-In twenty years it has grown and bloomed beyond our wildest expectations.
+Over time the garden has grown and bloomed beyond our wildest expectations.

-Garden Open Days
+National Garden Scheme Garden Open Days 2024 -

 Extra garden open days with a short practical talk on what's happening in the garden week by week.
 You can watch the garden changing through the year or just come once for a subject you are interested in.
 Follow Derry walking round the garden as she talks about the plants she loves, about how she copes with specific problems, and what jobs she is doing at each time of year.
 Be inspired to go home and make the most of your garden.